Eiffel Tower: Lifts

+A two-storey lift climbs one of the Eiffel Tower's legs in 1990.
+At lower left is a safety net for catching pieces of ironmongery that fall off the Tower.

 Equipping the tower with adequate and safe passenger lifts was a major concern of the government commission overseeing the Exposition.
 Although some visitors could be expected to climb to the first level, or even the second, lifts had to be the main means of ascent.

 Constructing lifts to reach the first level was done by making the legs wide enough at the bottom and so nearly straight that they could contain a straight track.
 A contract was given to the French company Roux, Combaluzier & Lepape for two lifts to be fitted in the east and west legs.
 Roux, Combaluzier & Lepape used a pair of endless chains with rigid, articulated links to which the car was attached.
 Lead weights on some links of the upper or return sections of the chains counterbalanced most of the car's weight.
 The car was pushed up from below, not pulled up from above: to prevent the chain buckling, it was enclosed in a conduit.
 At the bottom of the run, the chains passed around 3.9 m diameter sprockets.
 Smaller sprockets at the top guided the chains.

 The Otis lifts originally fitted in the north and south legs.

 Installing lifts to the second level was more of a challenge because a straight track was impossible.
 No French company wanted to undertake the work.
 The European branch of Otis Brothers & Company submitted a proposal, but this was rejected: the fair's charter ruled out the use of any foreign material in the construction of the tower.
 The deadline for bids was extended, but still no French companies put themselves forward, and eventually the contract was given to Otis in July 1887.
 Otis were confident they would eventually be given the contract and had already started creating designs.